 30 Ways to Have Yourself a Thrifty Little Christmas

-There are a lot of reasons that sensible people want to step off of the materialistic rocket ride that is the standard North American Christmas and focus on traditions instead.
+There are a lot of reasons that sensible people want to step off of the materialistic rocket ride that is the standard North American Christmas and have a frugal Christmas that focuses on traditions instead.
+Here’s an excerpt from a book I’ve written with my 16-year-old daughter.
+(If you like what you’re reading, go here to buy it.)

 - They may be tired of spending the entire following year working overtime because they are deep in debt for having produced a spectacular Christmas morning that was the stuff of storybooks.